Xylot/RLMapChanger/README.md

 ## Dependencies
 RLMapChanger utilizes the [Rattletrap](https://github.com/tfausak/rattletrap) Rocket League replay parser because of its ability to both decode and encode replays.
 This parser is downloaded automatically upon running the script.

-The tqdm library to visualize conversion progress of a directory and can be installed by running:
+The tqdm library is used to visualize conversion progress of a directory and can be installed by running:

     pip install tqdm